Music and Sources

 Father Kenneth Loveless, M.B.E., a past Squire of the Morris Ring, playing William Kimber's concertina.
 Father Ken died in 1995, RIP

 All Morris sides have their own musicians.
-We know that some four hundred years ago the common instruments were the pipe and tabor, but now these have been joined by the fiddle, concertina, melodeon and accordian and a host of other instruments.
-While the Cotswold and Sword dances are usually accompanied by one musician, the Border and North West teams will often have a band.
+We know that some four hundred years ago the common instruments were the pipe and tabor, but now these have been joined by the fiddle, concertina, melodeon and accordion and a host of other instruments.
+While the Cotswold and Sword dances are often only accompanied by one musician, the Border and North West teams will often have a band.
 In the North West this may even be the local brass band, but even if there is not a full complement of instruments there will nearly always be a bass drum and a side drum.
 The tunes are drawn from many sources.
 Some of the Cotswold tunes are very old - for example 'Trunkles' - while others come from the music hall era ('Getting Upstairs' and 'Old Black Joe').
 It is probably true to say that they were generally popular tunes of the day adapted to fit the dances.
 The North West dances use many march tunes and the bands accompanying the Border dances may even break into variants of modern songs.

 Morris Music